GuilhermeCostaProenca/Jarvez/docs/architecture.md

 - Mode can be changed by user command (`modo foco`, `mode study`) or via API payload, persisted in memory.state.last_mode, and reflected in system prompt.
 Suggestions surface workflows on switch.

 ## Planner strategy
-- Planner skill produces steps, saves plan to `data/planner.json`, and creates a note.
+- Planner skill produz passos, salva em SQLite (`jarvez.db:plans`) e cria uma nota.
-- Plans are indexed into RAG; important plan metadata is added to dynamic memory.
+- Plans sao indexados no RAG; metadados importantes viram dynamic memory.
 - Multi-step detection in the orchestrator routes to planner when a pipeline is implied.
 - API `/plan` also creates plans via the same path.